09 May 2013

 This is now the way smartphones are.
 This is why all the major tech companies are sniffing out the next major product category.
 (All signs are currently pointing towards some kind of wearable computing, but who knows if that means glasses or a watch or my personal hope for a SmartCup wifi athletic crotch protector).

 So, in conclusion, if you walked up to me and said “Mike, I’m sorry, but you can’t use an Android phone anymore.
-You have to use a Windows phone, or an iPhone again.”
-If it was somehow true what you were saying to me, I don’t think it would be that big of a deal.
+You have to use a Windows phone, or an iPhone again.”, it wouldn’t really bother me.